TRICARE Young Adult

 TRICARE Young Adult is a plan that qualified adult children can purchase after eligibility for "regular" TRICARE coverage ends at age 21 (or 23 if enrolled in college, learn more).

-If purchased, TRICARE Young Adult meets or exceeds the requirements for minimum essential coverageBasic health care coverage that meets the Affordable Care Act requirement.
-If you don’t have coverage, you may have to pay a fee for each month you aren’t covered. under the Affordable Care Act.
+If purchased, TRICARE Young Adult meets or exceeds the requirements for minimum essential coverageBasic health care coverage that meets the Affordable Care Act requirement. under the Affordable Care Act.

 Who Can Participate?